-(1) Excludes midstream-related development and corporate costs of approximately \$159.8 million, \$59.7 million and \$203.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+(1) Excludes midstream-related development and corporate costs of approximately \$258.0 million, \$159.8 million and \$59.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.

 Property acquisition costs are costs incurred to purchase, lease or otherwise acquire oil and natural gas properties, including both unproved and unevaluated leasehold and purchases of reserves in place.
-For the years ended December 31, 2022 and 2020, a majority of the Company's property acquisition costs resulted from the acquisition of unproved and unevaluated leasehold and mineral interests, while for the year ended December 31, 2021, 58% of the Company's property acquisition costs resulted from the acquisition of proved properties.
+For the year ended December 31, 2023, a majority of the Company's property acquisition costs resulted from the Advance Acquisition.

-Exploration costs are costs incurred in identifying areas of these oil and natural gas properties that may warrant further examination and in examining specific areas that are considered to be prospective for oil and natural gas, including costs of drilling exploratory wells, geological and geophysical costs and costs of carrying and retaining unproved and unevaluated properties.
+Exploration costs are costs incurred in identifying areas of these oil and natural gas properties that may warrant examination and in examining specific areas that are considered to have prospects of containing oil and natural gas reserves, including costs of drilling exploratory wells, geological and geophysical costs and costs of carrying and retaining unproved and unevaluated properties.
 Exploration costs may be incurred before or after acquiring the related oil and natural gas properties.
 The Company capitalized \$7.5 million of geological and geophysical costs, which are included as exploration costs in the table above, for the year ended December 31, 2021.
-The Company did not capitalize any geological and geophysical costs in 2022 or 2020.
+The Company did not capitalize any geological and geophysical costs in 2023 or 2022.